- Training your dog to stay in the yard teaches him boundaries and to not escape your property.

 Once your dog walks around the perimeter and does not stray out of the boundary, introduce a distraction.
 Have your helper run in front of the dog across the boundary line.
 If your pup doesn’t chase, reward with a treat.
 If your dog chases or steps out of the approved area, use the leash to guide the dog back gently or use the ‘leave it’ command.

+Some dogs master the previous steps in about a week, but remember that not all dogs are the same.
 Once your dog completes the previous steps with some consistency, remove the leash and play with your pup inside the boundary area.
 Throw a toy outside the boundary every so often and use commands to correct your dog if it steps outside the line.
 Reward your pup for staying inside the boundary area.
 Work your way around the yard and continue rewarding your pup as reinforcement while it learns where the boundaries of its yard end.

 Boundary Training with Sit Command